-Note Sections and attributes must always be set up in the company language that was configured under Settings > Organization > Company.
-Then you can store translations for attributes in the languages that are available in Personio: German, English, Spanish, French, Italian, or Dutch.
+▶︎ Sections and attributes must always be set up in the company language that was configured under Settings > Organization > Company > Language preference.
+Then you can store translations for attributes in the languages that are available in Personio: German, English, Spanish, French, Italian, Dutch, Swedish, or Finnish.

 - Navigate to Settings > People > Employee Information.